OctopusDeploy/blog/blog/2025-05/tpf/index.md

 - When do we merge the fix into the main branch and all the developers' branches?
 - What happens when multiple fixes are needed?
 Does everyone work off the same hotfix branch?
 Do you branch off the hotfix branch?
 - Are there any verification steps that run in dev and QA that won't run in staging or production?
+- The issue made it through all the gates in place for the full pipeline, why would we want to skip those same gates for the fix?

 As a result, a complex branching strategy is implemented with some form of release, feature, hotfix, and main branches.
 But this solution doesn't address the two biggest problems:

 - Why was main in a state it couldn't be deployed to production?
 - Why were so many changes from features merged into main at the same time that it required days or weeks of testing?

-## Delaying quality checks and relying on QA
+The same pipeline should be used for all deployments to production.
+There shouldn't be a "cut down" or simplistic pipeline for hot fixes or security enhancements.

+### Concerns of shifting quality gates to production

 One of the most interesting questions I've been asked recently is "Does Octopus Deploy have the capability to monitor logs after a deployment and establish an error budget?
 If that budget is exceeded, then automatically rollback to the previous version?"
 Sometimes, but not always, that question is associated with canary deployments.
 Route a percentage of traffic to the new version, monitor the logs for errors, and if the errors are within budget, increase the traffic to the new version.

-The concept of an error budget and automatically rolling back has many problems.
+The core concept makes sense, look for critical errors, and if something is "wrong" automatically roll back to a previous version.
+But, the problems soon appear when attempting to implement the process.

-- The code is in such a bad state that critical errors occur post-deployment frequently enough that a process is needed.
+- The code is in such a state that critical errors occur post-deployment frequently enough that a process is needed.
 - Errors occur frequently enough in production that they can be seen within minutes post-deployment.
+- The same critical errors happen that they can be identified automatically.
+- All critical errors are equal, and that the best solution is to roll back to the previous version of the code.
+- Releasing new functionality to users isn't separated from deploying a new version of code.
 - There is the possibility of something surprising you during a production deployment that wasn't caught in earlier environments.
-Meaning the deployment process hasn't been tested multiple times and how you deploy to dev, test/QA, staging, isn't how you deploy to production.
-Or, the build artifact that was tested and verified in testing environments isn't what is being deployed.
+Either in testing or via the deployment process itself.
+- The belief that a subset of users could try all the possible use cases in a few minutes or hours.
-- Unit tests do not cover all the possible code paths, and that users are being relied on to hit all the possible paths.
+- Unit tests do not cover all the possible code paths; it isn't until production that all code paths are exercised.
+- The deployment window is large enough for a rollback to be successfully executed.
+The window to roll back is significantly smaller than most people realize.

+Prior to joining Octopus Deploy I was a developer for 15 years.
+I've done thousands of deployments, with hundreds going to production.
+I _never once_ successfully rolled back a production deployment.
+In fact, the small number of times a roll back was considered, the risk of data corruption and negative user impact was too high.
+Fixing the issue and rolling forward was _always_ the safest and fastest option.

+## Why TPF is the best Continuous Delivery implementation

-## Trunk based development
+### Trunk based development

 The requirement of the code is always in a deployable state has created a number of branching strategies.
 With [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) / [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow), [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [Forking](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow), and [Trunk based development](https://trunkbaseddevelopment.com/) being among the most popular.